nixen-rohit/Artistly/README.md

 Artistly is a mock platform where:
 - **Event planners** can browse artists, filter by category/location, and request bookings.
 - **Artist managers** can onboard new talent through a smart form.
-- An optional dashboard page displays artist submissions in a simple table view.

 > ⚠️ This is a frontend-only demo.
 All data is handled via static JSON or mock APIs.